Coping with Crisis and Trauma

 Coping with the Aftermath of Violence and Trauma by Lynette J. Hoy, NCC, LCPC

 We live in a world filled with change and crisis.
-The recent killings of 32 students and professors at Virginia Tech are shocking, evil, outrageous and horrific!
+The on-going violence and terror in the USA and around the world are evil, outrageous and horrific!
 The reality is that we live in a world full of continual challenges and threats: wars, terrorism, random school shootings, death, human suffering, abductions 24/7.

 How do these events impact you and people around you?
 What effects have you experienced when you’ve watched the news and images of school shootings or of the Twin Towers going up in flames; of Coalition troops engaged in battle in Iraq; of national security warnings flashing across the TV screen?
 Maybe these crises bring back memories of a personal trauma or the loss of a loved one.
 Maybe you flashback to a time of fear when you “saw your life pass before your eyes”- during an accident or an assault.